T0raT/tigerliu-assignment-2/README.md

-Collaborators: Isa Alsafwah, Daian Liu (Thats me)
+Collaborators: Isa Alsafwah, Daian Liu

 All code is done by pair-programming.